Sage-Bionetworks/agora-data-tools/docs/RNA_DE_INDIVIDUAL_TRANSFORM.md

 ### Step 2: File Grouping and Preprocessing

-Before transform-specific processing, the main function groups input files by their `effective_model_group` and preprocesses each file individually.
+Before transform-specific processing, the main function groups input files by their `model_group` and preprocesses each file individually.

-#### 2.1 File Grouping by effective_model_group
+#### 2.1 File Grouping by model_group
-- Reads the `model` column of each input file to determine its `effective_model_group` using the genotype metadata lookup
+- Reads the `model` column of each input file to determine its `model_group` using the genotype label map lookup
-- Groups files with the same `effective_model_group` together (e.g. UCI models whose data is split across two CSV files)
+- Groups files with the same `model_group` together (e.g. UCI models whose data is split across two CSV files)
 - Single-file groups are processed without any concatenation overhead
 - This strategy keeps memory usage proportional to the largest group rather than the total dataset size
 - **Single-model-per-file validation:** Before grouping, checks whether any file contains rows from more than one model.
 If so, a `ValueError` is raised immediately, identifying the file and the conflicting model names.
 This is a hard failure because `result_order` and `matched_control` cannot be computed correctly when a file spans multiple models (see [Key Assumptions: Single Model per File](#8-single-model-per-file))